hausgold/immoscout/README.md

 ### Models

-Currently there is only full support for the models `ApartmentBuy`, `HouseBuy` and `Contact` - other will be included in future releases.
+Currently there is full support for the models `ApartmentBuy`, `HouseBuy` and `Contact` - others will be included in future releases.

 #### ApartmentBuy & HouseBuy